TahaKotwal12/PullGuardian/README.md

-# CodeSentinel
+# PullGuardian

 ### 🔍 AI-Powered Code Review & Security Audit Tool

-**CodeSentinel** is an open-source, AI-powered platform designed to automate and elevate code quality and security audits.
+**PullGuardian** is an open-source, AI-powered platform designed to automate and elevate code quality and security audits.
 It seamlessly integrates into your GitHub/GitLab workflows and CI/CD pipelines to catch issues before they hit production.

 ---

-## 🚀 Why CodeSentinel?
+## 🚀 Why PullGuardian?

 Modern development moves fast — but security and quality can’t be afterthoughts.
 CodeSentinel uses AI to: